mixmesh/mixmesh/README.md

 ```
 "simulator": {
     "enabled": true,
+	"renderer" : "sdl",
     "data-set": "square"
 }
 ```

 The data set must be one of "circle", "square", "epfl", "roma" or "it".
+And the renderer must be one of "sdl" (default) or "epx".

 NOTE: In order to start the Roma simulation you must first follow the instructions in [../simulator/priv/roma_taxi/README.md](https://github.com/obscrete/simulator/blob/main/priv/roma_taxi/README.md).